Smuglyak/Unix-project/Install.md

 # Putty

-7. Then,you and your team needs to install Putty.
+7. Then,you and your team needs to install Putty on your machines.
 A program which will help your team to generate ssh keys and connect to the VPS with those keys.
 Go to [putty install website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and install it.
 Choose the msi type of file if you have windows or other types if you have another type of operating system.
    <br/><br/>
 1. Once the Putty is installed, go through the installing process, and launch the Putty.
 Once launched, you will get a window with cursor in the Host Name textbox(IP adress).
 To connect to the VPS, you need the external IP address of the VPS and the ssh keys.
    <br/><br/>